 Many people ask about coconut water and kidney disease.
 Coconut water is very high in potassium.

-An 8-oz serving of coconut water will provide 600 milligrams of potassium.
 Many coconut water beverages in the market will also contain added sugar, something that should be limited for kidney health.

 Summary